 One way to maintain your home’s humidity content is sealing up leaks.
 You can seal leaks with caulk.
 Most major leaks can be found near doors, windows, chimneys, fireplaces and electrical outlets.

 While you’re buying caulk, buy some weatherstripping as well.
 Fit the weatherstripping on the edges of windows and doors.
 Another way to keep humidified air from escaping your home is to use a door skirt, also known as a draft stopper.
 These conveniently attach to the bottom of your doors and block the flow of air through gaps underneath them.

 Still Need Home Humidity Help?

 At North Point Air Conditioning & Heating, we’ve served households and businesses in Spring, TX, and across Montgomery County since 1977.
-In addition to our comprehensive air conditioning, heating and ventilation services, including installation, repair and maintenance, we have some of the industry’s leading humidifiers on our showroom floor.
+In addition to our comprehensive air conditioning, heating and ventilation services, including furnace installation, cooling replacement, heating repair, and AC maintenance, we have some of the industry’s leading humidifiers on our showroom floor.
 At your visit, we’ll recommend the ideal humidifier for your home and provide in-home humidification tips you won’t find anywhere else.
 If you’d like help with managing your home’s humidity, reach out to us today.